Variations of Power-Expected-Posterior Priors in Normal Regression Models: Properties of PEP variants in normal regression

 Therefore, for both DR-PEP and CR-PEP priors, the posterior distribution \eqref{power_posterior}, conditional on the imaginary data, is given by

 where $w=g_0/(g_0+\delta)$ and $\betahatstar$ is the maximum likelihood estimate based on the imaginary response $\by^*$.
-Thus, the posterior distribution involved in the Definitions \ref{def_drpep} and \ref{def_crpep} is identical to the corresponding posterior under the original conditional PEP prior; see Equation 3 in \cite{Fouskakis_Ntzoufras_2016_jcgs}.
+Thus, the posterior distribution involved in \eqref{VRPEP} is identical to the corresponding posterior under the original conditional PEP prior; see Equation 3 in \cite{Fouskakis_Ntzoufras_2016_jcgs}.